 Raise your voice: Talk to your friends and family, but crucially your politicians

 The most important thing is to make your voice heard by those who make decisions that impact our lives.
-That means your recently elected MP and your local councillors, who help shape policies and legislation.
+That means your elected MP and your local councillors, who help shape policies and legislation.
 Write to them, visit them in their surgeries, engage on social media or at events.
 Most MPs have committed to net zero so they will welcome a discussion on this crucial topic.
 Here's how to get your MP involved.
-And remember their voting records give a good indication of where they stand on the climate emergency.
 It’s all about strength in numbers, so ask friends, family and colleagues to join you.

 Part of the challenge is raising awareness among people who are not yet engaged or feel a sense of inertia.
 British people love talking about the weather but here are some other ideas on how to best connect with people on this topic.
 Talk about extreme weather events and their link to climate change or share stories on the actions you are taking.
 If you’ve given up flying, tell people why and help shift the norm from bragging about foreign holidays to pride in taking the train.
 This amplifies the impact of your choices more than you could ever know.

 Switch to a low carbon diet